Updated: 28.05.2024

 Is branch obliged to have an accountant in Poland?

-Theoretically – no, but not in practice, the branch is subject to equal accounting obligations as local company, as a result it is highly recommended to hire an accountant for your Polish branch.
+Theoretically – no. In practice the branch is subject to equal accounting obligations from Polish accounting act as local company, as a result it is highly recommended to hire an accountant for your Polish branch.

 Is branch subject to taxation in Poland?